 It's easy to get involved - contact the Norfolk Children’s University team to request a welcome pack.

-We will send you joining information, training dates, membership cost information and forms to complete.
-Once you have attended the training and completed the relevant paperwork we will send you passports, advertising posters and stickers, and arrange to come in and do a special launch event in your school.
+We will send you joining information, membership cost information and forms to complete.
+Once you have registered you will need to order passports for the children, these are £5 each.
+We will send you, advertising posters and stickers and arrange to come in and do a special launch event in your school.
 Validated club organisers will then be able to put stickers into passports for every hour of learning completed by each child.

 An evaluation by Cambridge University's John MacBeath found: